lb1224-icl/RISC-V-Project-Team6/readme_statements/Ethan.md

 ### 5.1 Minimal Instructions

 One of the main roles I took was to create the control unit.
 For the single cycle RISCV processor, the number of instructions needed was about half of the total, However, trying to decode the logic and considering how the logic for the main_decoder and the alu_decoder cross over was an interesting difficulty.
+I also made sure to add error messages as the default case within these modules so that we can easily pinpoint where the RISCV processor had failed when we run it.

 ### 5.2 All Instructions